 We are subject to regulation by the United States Department of Transportation ("DOT") under the Accountable Pipeline and Safety Partnership Act of 1996, sometimes referred to as the Hazardous Liquid Pipeline Safety Act ("HLPSA"), and comparable state statutes relating to the design, installation, testing, construction, operation, replacement and management of our pipeline facilities.
 The HLPSA covers petroleum and petroleum products.
-The HLPSA requires any entity that owns or operates pipeline facilities to (i) comply with such regulations, (ii) permit access to and copying of records, (iii) file certain reports and

-(iv) provide information as required by the Secretary of Transportation.
+The HLPSA requires any entity that owns or operates pipeline facilities to (i) comply with such regulations, (ii) permit access to and copying of records, (iii) file certain reports and (iv) provide information as required by the Secretary of Transportation.
 We believe that we are in material compliance with these HLPSA regulations.

-We are subject to the DOT regulation requiring qualification of pipeline personnel.
+We are also subject to the DOT regulation requiring qualification of pipeline personnel.
 The regulation requires pipeline operators to develop and maintain a written qualification program for individuals performing covered tasks on pipeline facilities.
 The intent of this regulation is to ensure a qualified work force and to reduce the probability and consequence of incidents caused by human error.

 The regulation establishes qualification requirements for individuals performing covered tasks.
 We believe that we are in material compliance with these DOT regulations.

-We are also subject to the DOT Integrity Management regulations, which specify how companies should assess, evaluate, validate and maintain the integrity of pipeline segments that, in the event of a release, could impact High Consequence Areas ("HCAs").
+In addition, we are subject to the DOT Integrity Management regulations, which specify how companies should assess, evaluate, validate and maintain the integrity of pipeline segments that, in the event of a release, could impact High Consequence Areas ("HCAs").
 HCAs are defined to include populated areas, unusually sensitive environmental areas and commercially navigable waterways.
-The regulation requires the development and implementation of an Integrity Management Program ("IMP") that utilizes internal pipeline inspection, pressure testing, or other equally effective means to assess the integrity of HCA pipeline segments.
-The regulation also requires periodic review of HCA pipeline segments to ensure adequate preventative and mitigative measures exist and that companies take prompt action to address integrity issues raised by the assessment and analysis.
-In compliance with these DOT regulations, we identified our HCA pipeline segments and have developed an IMP.
-We believe that the established IMP meets the requirements of these DOT regulations.
+The regulation requires the development and implementation of an Integrity Management Program that utilizes internal pipeline inspection, pressure testing, or other equally effective means to assess the integrity of HCA pipeline segments.
+The regulation also requires periodic review of HCA pipeline segments to ensure that adequate preventative and mitigative measures exist and that companies take prompt action to address integrity issues raised by the assessment and analysis.
+We have identified our HCA pipeline segments and developed an appropriate Integrity Management Program.